 The shift towards a greener economy could have substantial impact on the value of investments held by banks and insurance companies in sectors like coal, oil and gas, motor, ships and planes, or other industries that use a considerable amount of energy to make raw materials like steel and cement.

 CNCBLB have identified this as a risk, within the Risk Appetite statement and management will consider ‘Climate Change Risk’ in all business going forward.
 This will be essentially considered under the Industry analysis in all credit applications, where Risk Department will provide an analysis of environmental risk.
-The CRO will also work with CNCB Head Office with regards to desirable and non-desirable industries that could impact the Bank’s sustainability and profitability.
+The CRO will continue to work with CNCB Head Office with regards to desirable and non-desirable industries that could impact the Bank’s sustainability and profitability.

 Strategic Risk